creviceapp/creviceapp.github.io/README_.md

 ```
 _Note: To use `Clipboard`, you should declare loading namespace `System.Windows.Forms` by **using** statement._

-## Convert a button into an arbitrary button
+## Convert a button or a key into an arbitrary one